InMoment/inmoment-sdk-ios/Manual Installation.md

 5. Don't forget to add the appropriate entries to your Info.plist (see "Privacy" in the [README](/README.md)).

 Credit: [Daniel Kennett](http://stackoverflow.com/users/29005/ikenndac).
-This is a workaround for a bug in Xcode 7 that prevents users from uploading apps referencing frameworks that contain simulator slices to iTunes Connect [(click here to learn more)](http://ikennd.ac/blog/2015/02/stripping-unwanted-architectures-from-dynamic-libraries-in-xcode/).
+This is a workaround for a ~~bug~~ feature in Xcode 7+ that prevents users from uploading apps referencing frameworks that contain simulator slices to iTunes Connect [(click here to learn more)](http://ikennd.ac/blog/2015/02/stripping-unwanted-architectures-from-dynamic-libraries-in-xcode/).
 We wanted you to still be able to use your app with the simulators, so we intentionally included these slices.